 Because every employer is different, the most complete onboarding checklist for new hires will be the one that you create specifically for your organization.
-However, there are a number of basic items that are commonly used by many companies.
+However, there are a number of basic items that many companies commonly use.
 Some of these checklist items are required by federal and state law, while others simply represent good business practice.
-Here’s a quick overview that can serve as a starting point for your onboarding checklist for new hires.
+So, here’s a quick overview that can serve as a starting point for your onboarding checklist for new hires.

 Suggested Onboarding Checklist for New Hires